In my opinion, every child should be allowed to trampoline as often as they can. As there are so many trampoline benefits for kids.

 Other benefits of trampoline include:

-- Stimulation of the digestive system
+- Stimulation of the digestive system can help your immune system

 - Improved bowel function